cloudmesh-community/sp19-222-90/project-report/report.md

 :wave: cite that REST figure I can show you how if you point me toward the ref

 :question: We made both images from scratch do we need to cite it?
+Also we added the equation, is that correct form.
+Its marked with a :wolf::pig::rocket:: in KNN section

 :wave: lets type the equation out and crop it out of the figure.
 I can showcase this for you if you prefer otherwise look at your classmates papers to see syntax